Intimacy

 The Difficulty of Intimacy After Trauma

 Many people who have experienced sexual trauma struggle with intimate relationships afterward.
-A partner's touch triggering flashbacks, the body automatically freezing (freeze response), dissociating during sexual activity (the sensation of consciousness leaving the body).
+A partner's touch triggering flashbacks, the body automatically freezing (freeze response), dissociating during intimate moments (the sensation of consciousness leaving the body).
 These are the brain's trauma responses, not a lack of love for the partner.

 Principles for Recovery